callanmurphy/Big-Fun-React-Site/README.md

 for an account - which will redirect you back to login.
 Instead, you can also click the "Have an account?" hyperlink at the bottom of the page to return to login at any time.

+### Games
+Here's where you can play the biggest funnest games!
+In the current version of the site, you will see 3 options:
+Follow the dot, Type the keys, and Pong.
+Since Type the keys and Pong are still in development, they have a "Coming Soon!" overlay on the game icon.
+Selecting one of these two will refresh the current Games page (at least for now!).
+Follow the dot is the only fully operational game in this early version of the site.
+Unlike the other two games, you will be able to click Follow the dot to play the game.

+### Follow the Dot
+Try for the top score in Follow the Dot!
+Hover your mouse over the moving circle to accumulate score.
+While hovered over the circle, the countdown will stop and the circle will disappear (but it won't stop moving!).
+Get the highest score you can before time runs out.

 ## Dependencies
 ### Frontend Dependencies